Zingle/ios-sdk/README.md

 							   channelTypeId:channelId
 							    channelValue:username];

-// Optionally set an error-handling block session.error = ^(ZNGError * _Nonnull error) {
+// Optionally set an error-handling block.
+// (You may alternatively use the completion block with its error property if you only wish to explicitly handle connection errors.) session.error = ^(ZNGError * _Nonnull error) {
     // Do something with the error
 };